Flow Allocation Games: Introduction.

-In Section~\ref{sec:edge} we study equilibria in edge-ranking games, where all firms are restricted to play edge-ranking strategies.
-Restricting the strategy space to rankings over contracts can have devastating consequences for the existence and social quality of equilibria.
+In Section~\ref{sec:edge} we study a natural and interesting restriction on the strategies and analyze edge-ranking games, in which all nodes are restricted to edge-ranking strategies.
+Restricting the strategy space to rankings over edges can have devastating consequences for the existence of equilibria and the amount of circulating flow in an equilibrium.
 In edge-ranking games, pure Nash and strong equilibria can be absent, and deciding their existence is strongly \classNP-hard (Theorem~\ref{thm:edgeExistNPC}).
-The same hardness applies for computing a social optimum, and for computing a pure Nash or strong equilibrium when it is guaranteed to exist.
-Even the best strong equilibrium can be a factor of $\Omega(n)$ worse than the social optimum in terms of social welfare (Proposition~\ref{prop:poa}).
-For pure Nash equilibria, even the best one can be arbitrarily worse than a social optimum (Proposition~\ref{prop:posExtrnalInflow}).
+The same hardness applies for computing an optimal strategy profile, and for computing a pure Nash or strong equilibrium when it is guaranteed to exist.
+Even the best strong equilibrium can be a factor of $\Omega(n)$ worse than an optimum in terms of the circulating flow (Proposition~\ref{prop:poa}).
+For pure Nash equilibria, even the best one can be arbitrarily worse than an optimum (Proposition~\ref{prop:posExtrnalInflow}).

+We conclude in Section~\ref{sec:conclude} with a summary of the main findings, a discussion of our results, and directions for future work.

-\subsection{Related Work}
+\subsection{Related work.}

+Flow allocation games are based on circulations in financial network models that emerged from~\cite{EisenbergN01}.
+Rather than proportional payments,~\citet{CsokaH18} analyze edge- and unit-ranking strategies as well as arbitrary monotone strategies.
+They analyze the structure of clearing flows and show that they constitute a complete lattice.
+For completeness, in Section~\ref{sec:model} we recapitulate these findings using our notation.

+\paragraph{Flow games.} Our game-theoretic approach is related to a number of existing game-theoretic models based on flows in networks.
+In cooperative game theory, there are several notions of flow games based on a directed flow network.
+Existing variants include games, where edges are players~\cite{DubeyS84,KalaiZ82,KalaiZ82a,GranotG92,DengIN99,BachrachR09}, or each player owns a source-sink pair~\cite{Papadimitriou01,MarkakisS05}.
+The total value of a coalition $C$ is the profit from a maximum (multi-commodity) flow that can be routed through the network if only the players in $C$ are present.
+There is a rich set of results on structural characterizations and computability of solutions in the core, as well as other solution concepts for cooperative games.
+In contrast to our work, these games are non-strategic.
+We consider each player as a single node with a strategic decision about flow allocation.

+More recently, a class of strategic flow games has been proposed in~\citep{GuhaKV19,KupfermanVV17}.
+There is a capacitated flow network with a set of source nodes.
+At each source node, a given amount of flow enters the network.
+Each node of the network is owned by a single player.
+Each player always owns a designated sink node, as well as one or more additional nodes from the network.
+A player can choose a flow strategy for each of her nodes.
+The flow strategy specifies, for every node $v$ and every $x \ge 0$, how an incoming flow of $x$ at $v$ is distributed onto the outgoing edges (if any).
+Each flow strategy needs to fulfill flow conservation constraints at every node, subject to capacity on the outgoing edges.
+Each player aims to maximize the incoming flow at its sink node.